andreghigobr/devicematcher/README.md

 You can run it using Docker:

+- make sure to be in the root directory of the project
+- make sure aerospike default ports (3000 3001 3003) are available.

 ```bash
 # make sure to be in the root directory of the project
 docker run -d \